OZoneSQT/Parallel-Programming/Examples/Docs/README.md

 # Examples
 These were built to improve my understanding of the various algorithms.
-They are C++ implementations to simulate the parallel system.
+They are C++ implementations to simulate the parallel programs as well as noted explaining the concepts within parallel programming.

 ### Table of Contents
 1. [Contributors](#Contributors)